 A Strategic Playbook for Crystal-Clear Care

-So, how do we fix this?
-We stop treating audio as a technical checkbox and start designing for it as a core component of care delivery.
+Here's how to fix it.
+Stop treating audio as a technical checkbox.
+Design it as a core part of care delivery.

 - Audit Your Vendors for Sound, Not Just Sight: In your next RFP, demand audio quality metrics.
 Ask about their audio codec, background noise suppression, and how they handle low-bandwidth scenarios to preserve voice clarity.
 Make minimum audio standards a non-negotiable part of your contract.